 As teachers, you know that each fall, you’re going to have to make at least one pumpkin craft with your kids.
-When September hits, a fall pumpkin craft is a necessity of any preschool, daycare, and early elementary classroom.
+When September hits, a black glue pumpkin craft is a necessity of any preschool, daycare, and early elementary classroom.

 But, you don’t have to make the same boring pumpkin craft over and over.

 With this fun twist, you can transform a boring pumpkin into a delightfully fun activity using one simple ingredient.

 This pumpkin makes a fun addition to Thanksgiving crafts!

 This ingredient is so easy to use, but it really adds a pop of something special to any craft, particularly fall crafts, where colors are bold and contrasts are high.